todogroup/ospology/ospo-book/content/en/06-chapter.md

 ---
-title: "Chapter 6: "
+title: "Chapter 6"
-status: Completed
+status: To be Done
 ---

 # TBD